• Skip to primary navigation

 Easy Play Dough Circuits

-Did you know play dough conducts electricity and can be used to make play dough circuits?
+Did you know play dough conducts electricity and can be used to make circuits?

-Our little experiments show how you can make circuits of any shape you want using play dough.
+Our little activity show how you can make circuits of any shape you want using play dough.

 conductive play dough with LEDs inside